Tokyo Narita International Airport

-The airport is located 40 miles (66km) northeast of Tokyo.
+The airport is located about 36 miles (58km) northeast of Tokyo.

 Getting to the city

-Trains, buses and taxis connect to the city centre.
 Each airport terminal has a separate railway station from Terminal 2 and 3.
-Terminal 1 uses Narita Airport Station and Terminal 2 is Airport Terminal 2 Station.
+Terminal 1 uses Narita Airport Station and Terminal 2 uses Airport Terminal 2 Station.
 Different train services on the JR or Keisei lines serve Tokyo and surrounding destinations.
-The journey to Tokyo takes one hour; if possible book a seat in advance but remember to use the correct departing airport station.
-Terminal 1 Tel: JR +81 (0)476-33-1655, and Keisei: +81 (0)476-32-8501.
-From Terminal 2 for JR and Keisei +81 (0)476-34-6005 and +81 (0)476-34-8763.
-Buses connect to the domestic airport and hotels in the city centre; the journey takes between one and two hours from the pick up at departure lobbies of terminals 1 and 2.
-Fixed fare taxis are available and a concierge directs passengers to available cars; fares are determined by city zones.
-The tourist information desk in the arrivals hall can help travellers with their transport needs.
+The journey to Tokyo takes one hour.
+Buses connect to the domestic airport and hotels in the city centre; the journey takes between one and two hours from the pick up at departure lobbies of Terminals 1 and 2.

 Fixed fare taxis are available from outside the airport's arrival area, and there are assistants available at the designated fixed fare taxi stands in the airport.

 Transfer between terminals

 A free shuttle bus connects the two terminals.